remyShift/KicksFolio/docs/privacy-policy.md

 -   **Deletion**: Complete account and data deletion available in settings
 -   **Export**: Contact us for data export in standard formats

+### How to Delete Your Account and Data

+You can delete your KicksFolio account and all associated data at any time:

+1. Open the KicksFolio app
+2. Go to **Settings** > **Account Settings**
+3. Tap **Delete Account**
+4. Confirm your decision

+**What happens when you delete your account:**
+-   All personal information (email, username, profile data) is permanently deleted
+-   Your entire sneaker collection and photos are removed
+-   All social connections (followers/following) are deleted
+-   Shared collection links are immediately deactivated
+-   Push notification tokens are removed

+**Alternative:** If you only want to delete specific data without closing your account, contact us at contact@kicksfolio.com with your request.

 ### Privacy Controls
 -   **Profile visibility**: Control who can see your profile and collections
 -   **Social features**: Enable/disable following and social features